mobiusteapot/KettleTools/README.md

 Tools for scene management, version control, and in-editor documentation for team communication.
 <br>
 <br>
 Developed for collaboration and communication within Building Virtual Worlds at the Entertainment Technology Center.

-Ideal for remote teams working on game jams.
+Ideal for small teams with a need for asynchronous communication, or developers creating templates and intermediary content.